-There are significant budgetary changes required, which are described in section 2.1 and 2.2 of this report.
-These are associated with an increase in operational costs (Increased spraying rate etc.).
-It is intended that the 2021/2022 work programme is reviewed to include these changes.
+There were significant budgetary changes required, which are described in section 2.1 and 2.2 of this report.
+These are associated with an increase in operational costs (Increased spraying rate etc.) and have been reported earlier to the Committee.